Brahvim/TheNerdProject/README.md

 <br>With `Scene`s, this tragedy is ***no more*** than just frightening dreams! ":D!~

 ## `Layer`s.
-A recent addition to Nerd, `Layer`s are "scenes inside scenes", *idr est*, objects in a `Scene` class that may be used to respond to Processing's events *inside of a scene*.
+A recent addition to Nerd, `Layer`s are "scenes inside scenes", *id est*, objects in a `Scene` class that may be used to respond to Processing's events *inside of a scene*.
 This is good for things such as extra text-boxes on the screen, or simply cleaning up your code further.
 You can even toggle them on and off!

 A *major-looking* disadvantage for `Layer`s is their inability to share data ***directly*** with each other.
 A `Layer` can access its parent `Scene`, which may contain data that all layers can share, but this makes a `Scene` an interface for two layers - direct communication can still not occur between them.